D1533/pwn-attacks/README.md

 ### ROP
 - [rop](ROP/basic) - Use Return-Oriented Programming (ROP) gadgets to chain existing code in the binary and achieve arbitrary code execution
 - [ret2libc](ROP/ret2libc) - Use puts(puts.got) to leak libc address and ROP using libc gadgets

+### Misc
+- [scanf-double-overwrite] - Use scanf with "%lf" to overwrite the return address